CamStan/test-docs/unifycr-docs/docs/testing.rst

 .. note::

     The envar ``CI_POSIX_MP`` is set up automatically, but can be set before running the integration tests as well.
-If setting this, ensure that it is a location that exists on the allocated nodes where the tests will be run.
+If setting this, ensure that it's a location that exists on the allocated nodes where the tests will be run.

 ------------